webemin/nrd_search/README.md

     - ile seçimi silebilirsiniz.

 ------
-note: Don't forget to use the same version of google chrome and chromedriver.exe
-note2: Typo is not available for now
+note: Typo is not available for now